 The idea of measuring results is far from new but has taken on more importance in the 21st century.
 Foundations and many individual philanthropists now search for organizations that are data-driven and results-oriented.

-Just think of the Melinda and Bill Gates Foundation and other philanthropists such as Facebook's Mark Zuckerberg, and Jeff Skoll, a founder of eBay, whose foundation supports social entrepreneurs.
+Just think of the Bill & Melinda Gates Foundation and other philanthropists such as Facebook's Mark Zuckerberg, and Jeff Skoll, a founder of eBay, whose foundation supports social entrepreneurs.
 These philanthropists, using their experience with the tech industry, look for data-driven causes to back with their fortunes.

 This new fascination with linking philanthropy to measurable results has landed many organizations in the murky waters of program assessment and evaluation.

 Most nonprofit professionals are not experts in measurement.
 But they should, at least, be aware of the basic concepts.
 Also, fundraising professionals need to be able to talk and write about results.
 But that is more difficult than it might it seem since there is widespread confusion about the basic terminology.